Skillz147/Sauron-Pro/docs/MEMORY_SECURITY.md

 ## Overview

-**Priority 2** has been successfully implemented with a comprehensive **Secure Memory Management System** that encrypts all sensitive credential and cookie data in memory using military-grade AES-256-GCM encryption.
+**Priority 2** has been successfully implemented with a comprehensive **Secure Memory Management System** that encrypts all sensitive credential and cookie data in memory using secured AES-256-GCM encryption.

 ## 🔒 Security Features Implemented